IRNAS/smartparks-rhino-tracker-firmware/README.md

 Implemented commands to be sent as single byte to port 99:
  * 0xaa - Sent the current settings
  * 0xab - Triggers system reset
- * 0xde - Erases EEPROM and triggers system reset
+ * 0xde - Resets LoraWAN stored settings in EEPROM and forces a re-join

 ## Tools
 There are a few tools available to make using this solution easier, namely: